mmedela/Criministica/readme.md

 alembic upgrade head
 ```

+### ⚠️ Note on Migrations
+Following the database translation process, existing Alembic migrations have become obsolete and are no longer in active use.
+However, their implementation and evolution can still be reviewed in the project's commit history, should you need to reference or understand past changes.

 ### 4. Populate DB
-To populate de data base you are gonna have to run the populate_db script.
-In the application's configuration file (e.g., DB/config.py), make sure the CSV_ROUTE variable is set to a CSV file containing the pertinent data.
-A valid file has already been provided.
-Then run
+To populate the database, run the `populate_db` script.
+Before doing so, ensure that the `CSV_ROUTE` variable in the application's configuration file `(e.g., DB/config.py)` points to a valid CSV file containing the necessary data.
+A properly formatted CSV file has already been provided.

 ```bash
 python DB\populate_db.py
 ```

-To demonstrate different aspects of the system, a separate file has been provided to fill the provinces's population.
-It can be uploaded by accessing the route `/provinces/upload_population`
+Additionally, to demonstrate specific system features, a separate CSV file is available to populate the population data for provinces.
+You can upload this file by navigating to the `/provinces/upload_population`
+ route.

 ## Running the application